Widerhall Meister

 – Who do you dance with?

-– Women, obviously, ladies.”
+– Women, obviously, ladies.

 – Women pay you to dance with them at balls?

 – No, the organizer of a ball pays me.
 I appear as a guest.
 I invite ladies for a dance… ladies who look like they need a dancing partner… In fact, I am often the one to kick-start a ball, or prevent it from collapsing halfway, or to resurrect it.
 There have been instances when I was hurried into a car and taken to a ball at high speed, like an emergency doctor, to revive it.
 I dance in shows, too, sometimes.
 But they’re not my main line of business.
-I thought this over for a while.
-If I didn’t suspect him of engaging in anything unseemly I cannot deny I was rather disappointed.

-– That is interesting.
-How does it involve you speaking English a lot?
 Even if he danced with English speaking ladies mostly, he surely would not dance with them every night, even during the ballroom season?

 – Contracts and contacts are usually in English.
 I’m managed by an agency.
 They’re British.
 And, then, somehow, it’s mostly women visiting from abroad who find themselves stranded at balls they thought would be interesting to attend… as a tourist attraction… Balls are that in our capital, you know?
 Plus, I travel a lot.
 Would that be enough for an explanation?
-He smiled again.

 – You just did.
 Thank you.
 So, your German?
 Where did you learn it, or how?